TazWake/Public/README.md

 ### IR Notes
 This is a tool for collecting data, the output needs to be analysed.

+## Evidence Collector
+This script captures process details, netstat, arp cache, routing tables and a disk image from a target linux machine.
+With modification it can capture the contents of /proc or take a memory image.
+However it is probably easier to do this with LMG.
+The objective of this script is to capture data in alignment to RFC3227 in an automated fashion to allow responders to capture at scale and record their actions.
+### How to use
+1. Store the script somewhere with access to the target system.
+2. Ensure there is an evidence storage drive mounted (consider capacity as a full disk image will be taken)
+3. Ensure elevated privs are available.
+4. Run the script from an elevated account (or via `sudo`) with: `evidence_collector.sh /path/to/storage/media`
+5. Wait.
+### IR Notes
+This is a tool for collecting evidence.
+The output needs to be analysed.

 ## IP LOOKUPS
 This is a script to gather basic data when an incident responder or CTI analyst is trying to work through a large volume of suspicious addresses.
 It is based on a script used in Investigate Like Rockstar which is definitely worth reading (ISBN-10: 1549527622 // ISBN-13: 978-1549527623).